 Sleep is fascinating.
 While there are some great things we can achieve in our days, there is some pretty cool stuff happening while we are snoozing.
 During the night, we go through four stages of sleep, one of which is REM sleep (rapid eye movement) this is a crucial part of the cycle associated with dreaming and memory consolidation.
 Read on to discover more about this intriguing phase of sleep and why it is so important.

-What exactly is REM sleep?
+What is REM sleep?

-REM sleep, which stands for Rapid Eye Movement sleep, is a stage of sleep characterized by rapid and random eye movements.
-REM sleep occurs around 60-90 minutes into the sleep cycle, during this phase of sleep, your eyes may look closed, though, behind the scenes, they are moving rapidly.
+REM sleep, which stands for Rapid Eye Movement sleep, is a stage of sleep characterised by rapid and random eye movements.
+REM sleep occurs around 60-90 minutes into the sleep cycle.
+During this phase of sleep, your eyes may look closed, though, behind the scenes, they are moving rapidly.
 Throughout the night, you will experience four to five full sleep cycles.
-This is the last stage of the cycle, and you experience more of it in the second half of the night.
-Before we dive into why this sleep is so important, let’s have a quick breakdown of the four different stages of the full sleep cycle:
+This is the last stage of the cycle, and you experience more of it in the second half of the night

 Why do you need REM sleep?

+Dr Seeta, our medical expert, underlines the importance of REM sleep for our mental health: "REM sleep is when the brain processes emotions, consolidates memories, and resets for the day ahead.
+It also boosts creativity, learning and emotional resilience, making it essential for mental wellbeing."
 While every phase of sleep is important, REM has some particularly dreamy benefits.
 Here are some of the vital functions taking place while you are resting:

 Dreaming

 This is where the majority of your dreams take place, though don’t worry - your muscles are paralysed, so you don’t get up and act them out.
-Dreaming is an essential part of healthy brain development, some of them you will remember, and some of them you won’t.
+Dreaming is an essential part of healthy brain development; some of them you will remember, and some of them you won’t.

 Memory consolidation